 (2) the attributes measured for the most recent message.

 Software will then be able to determine whether the message indicated the occurrence of an anomaly such as an open or short circuit.
 Short circuit faults will truncate transmitted pulses, while open circuit faults will modify the timing of reflected voltages.
 By analyzing such changes, it's possible to detect the occurrence of open and short circuit faults in the ARINC-429 bus and stub wire cabling.
 In addition, it's also possible to determine the approximate location of the wire faults.
 Detecting and correcting these faults early increases equipment availability, mission readiness and flightworthiness; and reduces maintenance costs.

-Sital Technology supplies source code for the SnS software.
-In addition, since the topologies for different MIL-STD-1553, ARINC-825/CAN and ARINC-429 buses can be dis-similar, Sital will be available to collaborate with customers on the development of software to detect and locate electrical faults for specific bus and stub structures.
+Sital Technology will supply POC with source code for the MIL-STD-1553 and ARINC-429 SnS APIs.
+In addition, since the topologies for different MIL-STD-1553 and ARINC-429 buses can be dis-similar, Sital will be available to collaborate with POC and/or POC's customer(s) on the development of software to detect and locate electrical faults for specific MIL-STD-1553 and ARINC-429 bus and stub structures.
 By so doing, it should be possible to develop software that's optimized for each application's specific bus topology.